SpaceManNate/KIRC_Software/KIRC_FltCmp_v0.1/README.txt

 *2/14/2014: Cleaned up code, got rid of the logging functions, as they are not necessary for the final project

+*2/21/2014: Added PWM support, and got controller feedback working.
+Still needs work, yaw doesn't translate for each axis.
+			PID needs to be tuned, and code needs to be finalized

 /*
  * Copyright (c) 2013, Texas Instruments Incorporated